viacheslavbondarenkoext/nutri-score-calc/README.md

 - A Windows `cmd.exe` prompt (instructions below are cmd.exe examples)

 ## Build and run (Windows)
-The project has been refactored into a single Spring Boot application (root `pom.xml`).
+The project can be built and run in two common layouts.
+Pick the section that matches your repository layout.

+### 1) Single-artifact (current merged Spring Boot application)
 Build and run from a `cmd.exe` prompt opened at the project root.

 1) Build the project (from project root):